satam2/cat-breed-classifier/README.md

 <br>

 ### Data Collection Plan
-Sandy: I will find cat breed datasets from various sources including Kaggle.
-Then, I will build a core curated dataset and organize the data so they are consistent with one another.
+Sandy: I will gather high quality, diverse cat breed data from various sources including Kaggle, Google Dataset Search, and other academic repositories.
+Then, I will process the data to ensure consistency and split it into training, testing, and validation sets.
+I plan to use data augmentation techniques to increase the diversity of the dataset.
+This step is to prevent overfitting and allow the CNN to distinguish subtle differences between the different cat breeds.

 <br>
 Christina: When looking for cat breed datasets, there are two different data I want to look for.
 For one dataset, it would need to contain images in order to compare different cat breeds based on visuals.
 As for the other dataset, it would need to contain the different characteristics of cat breeds to find the relationships in order to identify the cat breed.

 ### Model Plans
-Sandy: I plan to implement a simple CNN using PyTorch.
-The number of layers will vary, but I think I will aim to implement about 2 layers.
+Sandy: I plan to design and implement a simple CNN using PyTorch.
+The initial model will consist of two layers, followed by pooling layers, fully connected layers, and a softmax output layer.
 I will experiment with various kernel sizes, activatoin functions, and optimizers to find the best performing model.
+To address training efficiency and concerns of overfitting, I will incorporate batch normalization and dropout layers.
+The model's performance will be evaluated using metrics such as accuracy and F1-score.

 <br>
 Christina: I plan on using a Logistic Regression model for the characteristics dataset as it can help in finding the relationships between features such as fur color, fur length, body weight, and other traits to identify the breed.
 I would test the data with train-test splitting and normalization to ensure that the model performs well.